 Freshly brewed coffee is also on the list of products that are impossible to get in most places in Port Barton.
 Nestle, through heavy advertising, managed to convince all Filipinos that a mixture of artificial creamer and instant coffee along with sugar base (so called 3 in 1) is a true coffee you should crave for in the morning.
 You will only suffer if you are a coffee lover but there are a few places in which they properly brew coffee so you do not need to despair.

 There is about a dozen grocery and general purpose stores.
 The choice is limited comparing to Puerto Princesa or Roxas and the prices are much higher, too.
 You would pay 30-50 Peso of one kilo of carrot and 30 Peso for four AAA batteries in Puerto and in Port Barton it would be 120 and 100 Peso respectively.
 There is, however, no “tourist price”.
 Locals pay the same, so do not try to bargain.
-The only reason it is pricy is the fact that it is an infertile island and many products need to be brought from other parts of the Philippines and the entry harbor is Puerto Princesa.
+The only reason it is pricey is the fact that it is an infertile island and many products need to be brought from other parts of the Philippines and the entry harbor is Puerto Princesa.
 Only local, seasonal produce will be really cheap.
 For example a bunch of long beans cost only 5 Peso.
-Fish is cheap throughout the year: from 50 Peso per kilo fort buraw to 100 Peso for tuna or lapu-lapu.
-Remember that you are not allowed to bring mango from Puerto Princesa to Port Barton.
+You are not allowed to bring mango from Puerto Princesa to Port Barton.
 If you have it in your backpack eat it before the road checkpoint which is located more or less half way through.
 Port Barton mango trees are free from some kind of bug that eats other mango trees in Palawan.

 Where to eat?